Violence in New Orleans, April, 2007

 You want to see violence?
 Look at clips of the suffering around the Louisiana Superdome and Morial Convention Center waiting for the delusional demagogue, George W. Bush, to lead them.

-New Orleans has had its share of problems, is it any wonder we find violence a solution?
+New Orleans has had its share of problems, and it, also, is American as cherry pie.
+Is it any wonder we find violence a solution?

-But don't feel holier than us.
+But don't you dry-landers feel holier than us.
 Are you not also in America?
 Is there not a lot of violence in your town, too?
 Not to mention that it is on your credit card and your children's and your children's children's that Goofus W., and his heart-shunted V. P. are financing their war machinery without funds, plan, purpose or end.
-A political ham bone, except with the New Deal now dead around their feet, they have ham and wee the people have the bone, and the debt.

 * * *